See the revision history at the end (if you make it that far).

 Peter Lowe’s Ad and tracking server list

-Don’t worry about the ‘Regions, languages’ section unless you browse sites in those languages (which begs the question; how are you reading this?).
+Don’t worry about the ‘Regions, languages’ section unless you browse sites in those languages.

 Training the Foxineer

 If you’ve used Firefox before, there’s going to be some changes.
-One of them is that you’ll be searching from the search bar (or a web page that isn’t Google, hopefully) instead of the address bar.
+One of them is that you’ll be searching from the search bar (or a web page that isn’t Google hopefully) instead of the address bar.
 The reason for this is a little creepy, suffice to say it’s a privacy/security thing.
-Live search suggestions are also disabled (also a creepy privacy/security thing), though the search bar will still suggest all kinds of other things, such as stuff from your history, bookmarks and previous porn search terms.
+Live search suggestions are also disabled (also a creepy privacy/security thing), though the search bar will still suggest all kinds of other things, such as stuff from your history, bookmarks and previous searches for ‘girls with big…’.

-If you’re not already using your ‘privacy’ profile, restart Firefox and load it up, then middle-click this link.
-Click some of the colors on the color swatch and…… well that was boring.
+If you’re not already using your ‘privacy’ profile, restart Firefox and load it up, then middle-click this link to open it in a new tab.
+Click some of the colors on the color swatch and…… well that was boring, but WAIT!
 Now click the uBlock Origin button on your toolbar and in the lower right corner there’s an icon that looks like

-Clicking that button will refresh the page at www.w3schools.com and this time your browser will allow JS to run.
-The page will look very different now and when you click on the color swatch, awesome things will appear that will surely keep you busy for hours on end (like that damned triangle puzzle-peg thing in every Cracker Barrel).
+Clicking that button will refresh the page at www.w3schools.com and this time your browser will allow JS to run for the w3schools.com domain.
+The page will now look very different and this time when you click on the color swatch, awesome things will appear that will surely keep you busy for hours on end (like that damned triangle puzzle-peg thingy in every Cracker Barrel).

 Now it’s time for me to make another cup of nice hot coffee from some freshly ground beans, but you don’t get a break!
-While i’m java-sipping, you’re going to learn how to use uBlock Origin.
+You’re going to learn how to use uBlock Origin.
 You’re going to read this and this and, finally, this, but only up to the ‘Medium mode’ part.

 What to do when the Fox bites

 The point here is to not disable any protection globally for all websites when using your daily-driver ‘privacy’ profile.
-If you have to adjust something for a particular website that you trust, fine, but use your other profiles if you need to make extensive changes.
+If you have to adjust something for a particular website which you trust, fine, but use other profiles if you need to make extensive changes.

 The Fox hole

 Congratulations!
-You’ve cleared every hurdle i’ve placed in your path.
-Almost…
+You’ve slogged through every snake infested swamp i’ve placed in your path … almost.

-Even with everything we’ve done, you’re still vulnerable to being tracked and profiled, however you’re in better position then you were.
-Except for one little problem…answer inside...
+Even with everything we’ve done, you’re still vulnerable to being tracked and profiled, however you’re in better position then you were, except for one little problem.
+Know what it is?answer inside...

 Your Internet Service Provider!
 Did you forget already???